 But some people seem to have both the gear and the will to hike even on the bleakest of days.
 With the right winter hiking gear, it’s possible to hike in comfort through most of winter, even if you choose to avoid the absolute coldest days, you can get outside and have an amazing time.

 Consider the remoteness of your planned hike, whether it’s a trailed route or a bushwhack, how steep it is, how difficult the terrain is — not just for yourself and your fellow hikers, but for any Search And Rescue (SAR) team members who may be called to your aid.

 The risks you face are never just yours alone.
-They extend to your family and friends, and anyone who comes into contact with you.
+They extend to your family and friends.

 Consider in this COVID-era, that you do not want to end up in a hospital wing for reasons that are, essentially, elective.

 Frostbite is when cold damages your skin or outer tissues.
 Basically, your skin and flesh can freeze just like a steak in your freezer.
 You don’t want this!
 It’s painful and severe tissue damage is irreversible.
 You can lose fingers and toes, the end of your nose.
 Definitely too cold to hike.

-One of the problems with cold weather is that your feet and hands and face may become numb, and you can lose your sense of pain.
+One of the problems with cold weather is that your feet and hands and face can become so numb you lose your sense of pain.
 This is why skin color is so important to track.
-At first, I notice my skin can turn a little pink.
-But I’ve seen the back of my hands turn yellow — an early (reversible) sign of frostbite.
+At first, I notice my skin turns a little pink.
+But a few times I’ve seen the back of my hands turn yellow — an early (reversible) sign of frostbite.

 Frostbite can be early, intermediate or advanced.